 - Demographic and psychographic data – gathering this data from your applications gives you an idea of how to segment your applicant pool and have your parent advisory committee help reach those specific groups of students (we will talk more about this later under divide and conquer).

 - Conversion percentages – know your funnel.
 You need this data to determine what your gaps are and easily set your goals.
+SchoolAdmin’s school admissions software makes gathering these percentages easy.

 Once you have this data, you can start to identify who your best parents are.
 Meaning…who are the ones referring “good” students to your school, that can help you fill gaps in your enrollment numbers or your funnel.
-Find those parents who that are super involved and love your school.
+Find parents that are super involved and love your school.

 Create a Parent Advisory Committee (PAC)